vansh-tiwari/PassManager-pyScript/README.md

 Copyright 2020 PassManager
 Written by: * **Abhishek Patel** - (https://github.com/abhishekpatel946)

-TOOL DESIGNED TO SAVE ALL YOUR PASSWORDS & CREDENTIALS SECURELY USIGN CRYPTOGRAPHY.
+TOOL DESIGNED TO SAVE ALL YOUR PASSWORDS & CREDENTIALS SECURELY USING CRYPTOGRAPHY.

-**Only download it here.
+**Only download it from here.
 Not available on other platforms.
 It's a open source you can download the code and modify at your side. .**

 ### Cloning:
 ```